 "Fascinating," Harry replied, loosening his swords in their sheaths, making sure that the chilly rain hadn't seeped in and frozen within their lacquered scabbards belted to his waist.

-Sturdy and made of high-grade steel, the Japanese longsword and wakizashi were trophies he'd taken off a dead dark wizard in the Asian Islands.
-They weren't his first choice of weapons, but they were well-made to endure most any type of hell Harry put them through and a blade to the kidneys was one of his favourite ways of ending a close-combat magical duel.
+Sturdy and made of high-grade steel, the longsword and wakizashi were trophies he'd taken off a dead dark wizard in the Asian Islands.
+They weren't his first choice of weapons, but they were well-made to endure most any type of hell Harry put them through.

 They were also one of the few artefacts in the world that could kill undead flesh as easily as they cleaved living meat from bone.
 Harry always appreciated an exceptionally useful tool.